-1. Parent Function Matching Activity- Student pairs are given the graphs of 20 parent functions from lines to trigonometric functions and are expected to match them to the correct equation without a calculator.
-The activity is designed to encourage students to discuss the domain and range of each function.

-2. Peanut M&M Activity - This is an activity I learned at an AP conference.
+- 1. Parent Function Matching Activity- Student pairs are given the graphs of 20 parent functions from lines to trigonometric functions and are expected to match them to the correct equation without a calculator.
+The activity is designed to encourage students to discuss the domain and range of each function. - 2.
+Peanut M&M Activity This is an activity I learned at an AP conference.
 It is done just before the Chain Rule is taught and emphasizes to the student to look for the "inside" of the function.
 Students will relate the peanut to the notation used for derivatives of composite functions.
-They will be introduced to the notation f '(g(x)) (g'(x))
+They will be introduced to the notation f'(g(x))(g'(x))

-3. F, F' Matching Activity - This activity consists of 4 sets of cards.
+- 3. F, F' Matching Activity This activity consists of 4 sets of cards.
 There is a set of function graphs, verbal descriptions of the graphs, graphs of the derivatives, and verbal descriptions of the derivatives.
 Students work in groups to form books of 4 cards related to the same function.
-The activity is designed to encourage communication between students as they compare and contrast the different functions and their derivatives.

-4. F, F', F" Around the World Game- Each desk has a set of cards relating to the First Derivative Test, Test for Concavity, and the Second Derivative Test.
+The activity is designed to encourage communication between students as they compare and contrast the different functions and their derivatives. - 4.
+F, F', F" Around the World Game- Each desk has a set of cards relating to the First Derivative Test, Test for Concavity, and the Second Derivative Test.
 Students are given the beginning of a phrase and must complete it with the correct card.
 Students who answer incorrectly remain seated while those who answer correctly move to the next available seat.
-The first student back to their original seat wins.

-5. Goldfish Activity- As an introduction to integration students are given a scenario in which a company is deciding whether to accept a job building a goldfish pond shaped like a shell.
-Very little instruction is given and students have to problem-solve.
-Once students have made a decision, they are required to justify their thinking both analytically, and in writing.

-6. Pineapple Activity Part 1- Riemann Sums are introduced using "open-up" pineapples and fish of different sizes from the party store.
-These hang over my desk all year and the students are happy to finally know why.
-We fold it up, trace the outline, and find the area using left-sum, right-sum, mid-point and trapezoids.
-The pineapples are used again with volume.
-Students are asked to verbally justify the method that produces the best approximation of the areas and volumes for each shape.

-7. Slope Field Activity-After an introduction to slope fields is presented students match equations to the given slope fields, draw slope fields, and solve differential equations using slope fields.
-This activity is done in small groups to allow students to collaborate.
+The first student back to their original seat wins. - 5.
+Slope Field Activity-After an introduction to slope fields is presented students match equations to the given slope fields, draw slope fields, and solve differential equations using slope fields.
+This activity is done in small groups to allow students to collaborate. - 6.
+Volumes of Solids Matching Activity This activity consists of 3 sets of cards.

-8. How Sweet It Is Activity - Students use the disc or shell method to find the volume of revolution for functions designed to look like common candies.

-9. Volumes of Solids Matching Activity - This activity consists of 3 sets of cards.
 There is a set of, verbal descriptions, the integral set-up, and the solution.
 Students work in groups to form books of 3 cards related to the same solid of revolution.
-The activity is designed to encourage communication between students as they compare and contrast the different functions and their integrals.

-10. Local Linearity - We discover the meaning of local linearity and differentiability by using the zooming in feature of the calculator.
+The activity is designed to encourage communication between students as they compare and contrast the different functions and their integrals. - 7.
+Local Linearity We discover the meaning of local linearity and differentiability by using the zooming in feature of the calculator.
 We start with $y = \sin x$ and restrict the window to $-1x10^{-5}$ to $1x10^{-5}$ for both the x and y values.
 Students attempt to write the equation of the function based on what they see.
 Then the window is changed to reveal the sine function.
-Students then use the zoom function to zoom in on the graphs of several functions and to determine which ones will look linear if we zoom enough times and which ones will not.

-11. Students use their calculator to investigate the meaning of a limit by looking at graphs and filling out tables as a function approaches a value.

-12. Students use their calculator to investigate the meaning of convergence and divergence of both sequences and series.
+Students then use the zoom function to zoom in on the graphs of several functions and to determine which ones will look linear if we zoom enough times and which ones will not. - 8.
+Students use their calculator to investigate the meaning of a limit by looking at graphs and filling out tables as a function approaches a value. - 9.
+Students use their calculator to investigate the meaning of convergence and divergence of both sequences and series.